dungnguyen23051998/email-editor-ladiflow/README.md

 ## Installation

-The easiest way to use React Email Editor is to install it from NPM and include it in your own React build process.
+The easiest way to use Email Editor Ladiflow is to install it from NPM and include it in your own React build process.

 ```
 npm install react-email-editor --save